LEAGUES

 The Central Carolinas Super league is unsanctioned – USATT membership IS required to play but league matches do not have any effect on USATT tournament ratings.

-Players are assigned to Divisions in league rating order, with the exceptions of players selected to move up or move down by the criteria outlined below.
-Just because you play in a particular Division one Thursday does not mean you will be in the same Division the next Thursday.
+Players are assigned to Groups in league rating order, with the exceptions of players selected for move up or move down by the criteria outlined below.
+Just because you play in a particular Group one Thursday or Saturday does not mean you will be in the same Group the next Thursday or Saturday.
 It all depends on how many players with higher ratings than yours show up to play.
-If you should find yourself in a Division lower than the previous week even though you believe you deserve to stay in the same Division, please do not annoy the league administrator with your complaint as he is busy arranging play for 30 or more other players and would appreciate participating in his own matches with a minimum of distraction.
+If you should find yourself in a Group lower than the previous week even though you believe you deserve to stay in the same Group, please do not annoy the league administrator with your complaint as he is busy arranging play for 30 or more other players and would appreciate participating in his own matches with a minimum of distraction.
 Resolve to play even better this week, win all your matches, and move up on merit.
-We strive for no less than 6 players and no more than 8 players in each Division, with a maximum of 6 Divisions.
+We strive for no less than 6 players and no more than 8 players in each Group, with a maximum of 6 Groups.

 5. Move Up

-Players may be selected to move up the next time they play within 2 weeks to a Division higher than their previous Division by either most matches won or highest league rating points gain.
-The first player in a Division selected to move up will be the player to win the most matches in their Division.
-Ties are decided by head to head results first, then by USATT/ITTF tie break rules.
+Players may be selected to move up the next time they play to a Group higher than their previous Group by either most matches won or highest league rating points gain.
+The first player in a Group selected to move up will be the player to win the most matches in their Group.
+Ties are decided by head to head results first, then by win-liss ratio.
 The second player to move up will be the one with the highest league rating points gain not including the player with the most match wins and not including players who do not win at least 2 matches.
-A move up is only good for the first league event played in the next two weeks.
+A move up is only good for the first Thursday league event played in the next two weeks or the first Saturday league played within one week.

-Players may be selected to move down the next time they play to a Division lower than their previous Division by fewest matches won or most league rating points lost in the Division.
-The first player to move down will be the player with the fewest match wins in the Division.
-Ties are decided by head to head results first, then by USATT/ITTF tie break rules.
-The next player to move down is the player with the largest league rating point loss for that Division, not including players who win more than half their matches.
+Players may be selected to move down the next time they play to a Group lower than their previous Group by fewest matches won or most league rating points lost in the Group.
+The first player to move down will be the player with the fewest match wins in the Group.
+Ties are decided by head to head results first, then by win-loss ratio.
+The next player to move down is the player with the largest league rating point loss for that Group, not including players who win more than half their matches.
 A move down has no time limit and will remain until the player next competes in the league.
-If a player moving down is more than 238 rating points higher than every other player in the division, the player may remain in the next higher division.

-The Player of the Week is decided simply by the largest league rating increase for that week.
+The Player of the Week is decided simply by the largest Thursday league rating increase for that week.
 The Player of the Year is decided by the player who is most often Player of the Week during a given year.
+In the event of a tie, the Player of the Year will be awarded to the player with the greatest total rating points gain for the year.

 All matters not covered by these rules will be decided by the league administrator or by CTTC officers in the absence of the league administrator.